-Award winning author Teju Cole will deliver three lectures at the University of Chicago in the Spring of 2019.
+Award winning author Teju Cole will deliver three lectures at the University of Chicago on April 8, 15, and 22.

 About Teju Cole